Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 1. Choose your Databases for Postgres plan.
 You should choose an appropriate region, give the service a name.
 You can leave the other settings with their defaults.
 Click the blue **Create** button when ready.
 1. Once your Postgres instance has been created, you need to create a service credential that the API Server can use to communicate with it.
 By selecting your running Postgres instance, you can choose **Service credentials** from the left-hand menu.
 Create a new service credential and give it a name (it doesn't matter what you call it).
-1. Once created, you can display the credentials by selecting **view service credentials**, and then copy the credential, so you are ready to paste it into the code of the API server in [Step 3](#3-Configuring-and-running-the-server).
+1. Once created, you can display the credentials by selecting **view service credentials**, and then copy the credential, so you are ready to paste parts of it into the environment file of the API server in [Step 3](#3-Configuring-and-running-the-server).

 Alternatively, you could deploy your own PostgreSQL instance either locally or in a remote VM or container.
 In this case, ensure you obatin the equivilent credientials to those described above, ready for [Step 3](#3-Configuring-and-running-the-server).